MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-web-portal.md

 ## Overview

-This topic describes the mobile mobile operator web service API/portal that enables mobile operators to provide connectivity solutions directly to Windows users through a curated web experience hosted in the Mobile Plans app.
+This topic describes the mobile operator web service API/portal that enables mobile operators to provide connectivity solutions directly to Windows users through a curated web experience hosted in the Mobile Plans app.
 You need to create your web experiences following design policies and implement the web service API to make it reachable.
 This portal will be used for all scenarios supported in the Mobile Plans solution.

 For more info about Web portal flow and reference design, see [Web portal flow and reference design](mobile-plans-appendix.md#web-portal-flow-and-reference-design).